zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

  * apache2 is running
 ```

-Verify that the home page is in the location we expect.
+### Verify that the home page is in the location we expect

 ```bash
 # ~